MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 The quantum material behaves according to the laws of quantum mechanics, leveraging concepts such as probabilistic computation, superposition, and entanglement.
 These concepts provide the basis for quantum algorithms that harness the power of quantum computing to solve complex problems.

-## Where can quantum computing be applied?
+## What can quantum computing be used for?

 A quantum computer isn't a supercomputer that can do everything faster.
 One of the goals of quantum computing research is to study which problems can be solved by a quantum computer faster than a classical computer and how large the speedup can be.